codimoc/secret-wallet/README.md

 And if the secret wallet travels with us, it is constantly at risk of being compromised or lost.
 And with it, all the secrets it contains.

 Keeping these secrets on an electronic wallet instead, on a PC, a tablet or a phone, is as safe as the device these secrets are stored on.
 Data can be encrypted on a hard drive, but the disk can fail, the phone can be stolen, the tablet forgotten on a plane...
-And so on.

 ## Index
 *  [motivations](#motivations)